micmejia/bible-dump/AMPC/Acts/Acts 1.md

-He said to them, It is not for you to become acquainted with _and_ know [^b]what time brings [the things and events of time and their definite periods] or fixed [^c]years and seasons (their critical niche in time), which the Father has appointed (fixed and reserved) by His own choice _and_ authority _and_ personal power.
+He said to them, It is not for you to become acquainted with _and_ know what time brings [the things and events of time and their definite periods] or fixed years and seasons (their critical niche in time), which the Father has appointed (fixed and reserved) by His own choice _and_ authority _and_ personal power.